 How to become the parent your children want to turn to when they are struggling

 What’s included in the course:

-- A live, 75-minute webinar session every Wednesday at 12:00 PM PDT, where I will teach concepts and strategies and offer participants the chance to ask questions
+- A live, 75-minute session every week, where I will teach concepts and strategies and offer participants the chance to ask questions

 - The opportunity to work with me personally during the webinar to help you with a particular parenting issue